MSO logic of the real order with the set quantifiers ranging over the Borel sets: Decidability of MSO over the real order with Borel Set Quantifiers

+In other words, this is the lexicographic ordering.
 Then there is a recursive bi-interpretation between the reals with their usual order and $\mathfrak C$, and moreover this bi-interpretation gives rise to a Borel isomorphism.
-Hence it suffices to prove the decidability of the MSO-theory of $\mathfrak C$ and set variables ranging over the Borel subsets of $[T]$. .
+Hence for the decidability of the MSO theory of the real order with the set variables ranging over the Borel sets (Shelah's Conjecture 7A ) it suffices to prove the decidability of the MSO theory of $\mathfrak C$ and set variables ranging over the Borel subsets of $[T]$ (Shelah's Conjecture 7B), and vice versa.